-The NEA Working Group on the Analysis and Management of Accidents (WGAMA) held its annual meeting in person on 12-14 September 2022 to discuss its ongoing work and activities related to potential accidental situations in nuclear power plants.
-The meeting brought together over 60 delegates from 24 member countries, as well as representatives from the International Atomic Energy Agency (IAEA) and the European Commission.
+The NEA Working Group on the Analysis and Management of Accidents (WGAMA) held its annual meeting in person on 11-13 September 2023 to discuss its ongoing work and activities related to potential accident situations in nuclear power plants.
+The meeting brought together over 80 delegates from 20 member countries, as well as representatives from the International Atomic Energy Agency (IAEA) and the European Commission.

 Another highlight of the meeting was the session dedicated to the NEA’s nuclear safety research experimental activities, including the next phase of the Fukushima Daiichi nuclear power plant Accident Information Collection and Evaluation (FACE).
-Even if the overall severe accident phenomenology is relatively well known for both in and ex-vessel configurations, modelling of some physical phenomena needs to be enhanced to reduce uncertainties on severe accident calculations for reactor applications.
-Based on this, the group agreed to support new joint projects on LEaching Studies on samples characteristic of SA damaged Core (LESSAC) and SYStem THERmal hydraulics (SYSTHER).
+The group agreed to support new joint projects on LEaching Studies on samples characteristic of SA damaged Core (LESSAC) and SYStem THERmal hydraulics (SYSTHER).
 SYSTHER is an attempt to create a platform to address thermal-hydraulic nuclear safety priorities, for both existing and advanced reactor designs, including SMRs.

 For more information on the working group, click here.